French PM Barnier operated On For Cervical Lesion - UrduPoint

 Neither did it specify in which hospital he was operated on or exactly what procedure he underwent.

+Barnier could have been operated on for a fracture, a herniated disc or a tumour in that section of the spine, suggested Olivier Jarde, president of France's National academy of Surgery.

+A tumour "is extremely rare and people don't recover very quickly" from the surgery, Jarde added.

-Barnier's public agenda for the week calls for him to meet senior lawmakers and ministers on Tuesday and Wednesday at Matignon.
+Barnier's public agenda for the week includes meetings with senior lawmakers and ministers on Tuesday and Wednesday at Matignon.

 But it does not include routine government question sessions at the National Assembly (lower house) and Senate on those days.